Skip to main content

 Qrvey platform supports internationalization and localization for end users in a comprehensive manner.
 Multi-lingual support is offered for both “static” and “dynamic” text, as well as formatting of numbers and dates based on regions and cultures.

-The Qrvey platform is an all-in-one analytics solution that enables SaaS providers to put cutting-edge analytics into the hands of their users.
-This article contains essential information required to understand how to work with the Qrvey platform.
+The Qrvey platform is an all-in-one analytics solution that enables SaaS providers to quickly put analytics in the hands of their users.

 Migration from V8 to V9 (AWS)